-Level 1-Quoted prices in active markets for identical assets or liabilities.

-Level 2-Observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets and liabilities in active markets; quoted prices for similar assets and liabilities in markets that are not active; or other inputs that are observable or can be corroborated by observable market data.

-Level 3- Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
+- Level 1 Quoted prices in active markets for identical assets or liabilities. - Level 2 Observable inputs other than quoted prices included in Level 1, such as quoted prices for similar assets and liabilities in active markets; quoted prices for similar assets and liabilities in markets that are not active; or other inputs that are observable or can be corroborated by observable market data. - Level 3 Unobservable inputs that are supported by little or no market activity and that are significant to the fair value of the assets or liabilities.
 This includes pricing models, discounted cash flow methodologies and similar techniques that use significant unobservable inputs.

-Following is a description of the valuation methodologies used for assets measured at fair value.
-There have been no changes in the methodologies used at December 31, 2014 and 2013.
+The following describes the valuation methodologies used for assets measured at fair value.
+There have been no changes in the methodologies used at December 31, 2015 and 2014.

-- Mutual funds: Valued at the net asset value of shares held by the Plan at year end. - Common shares: Valued at the closing price reported on the active market on which the individual securities are traded. - Common collective trusts: Participant transactions (purchased and sales) may occur daily.
+- Mutual funds and common shares: Valued at the closing price reported on the active market on which the securities are traded. - Common collective trusts: Participant transactions (purchases and sales) may occur daily.
 Were the Plan to initiate a full redemption of the collective trust, the investment adviser reserves the right to temporarily delay from the trust in order to ensure that securities liquidations will be carried out in an orderly business manner.
 These trusts seek to provide capital appreciation and current income consistent with their current asset allocations.
-The fair value is based on the underlying value of the investments held by the trust as of year end.

-- Self-directed brokerage account: Includes investments in common stocks, preferred stocks, mutual funds, cash and cash equivalents, bonds, and warrants which are valued at quoted market prices at year end. - Stable value investment contracts: Valued at fair value by discounting the related cash flows based on current yields of similar instruments with comparable durations considering the credit worthiness of the issuer (see Note 2). - Money market funds: Valued at amortized cost which approximates fair value.
+The fair value is based on net asset value as reported by the trust, which is reported at fair value. - Self-directed brokerage account: Includes investments in common stocks, preferred stocks, mutual funds, cash and cash equivalents, bonds, and warrants which are valued at quoted market prices at year end. - Stable value investment contracts: Valued at fair value by discounting the related cash flows based on current yields of similar instruments with comparable durations considering the credit worthiness of the issuer (see Note 2). - Money market funds: Valued at amortized cost which approximates fair value.
 The amortized cost of an instrument is determined by valuing it at its original cost and thereafter amortizing any discount or premium from its face value at a constant rate until maturity.